10 Places to visit in Iceland to Connect with Earth & Nature

 7. Leihrnjukur, North Iceland

-Leihrnjukur - Iceland
+lava field Leihrnjukur -

 Imagine walking in a field of fuming lava.
 Crazy?
 Well, not that much.

-8. Pseudo-craters, Lake Myvatn
+8. Pseudo-Craters, Lake Myvatn

 water next to a dry grass field

 The pseudo-craters of Lake Myvatn are the result of a rare phenomenon (almost entirely found in Iceland) where water is trapped under lava.
-But scientists believe the same is happening on planet Mars!

 9. Aldeyjarfoss